151a Main Street (behind Memorial Hall)

 Community Public Library

 Please note that from 27 February 2017 the Library will be relocated and operate from a portacabin in the Memorial Hall car park.
 Opening hours unchanged, see below.
 Temporary phone number: 0758 210 2314.
 This is to allow a major renovation of the Library and School Room.
-Note that no WiFi is available at this site.

 The Community Library is run by a team of volunteers.